Particular/ServicePulse/src/ServicePulse.Host.Tests/README.md

 When you open up a javascript test file you will be able to run the test like you would a regular C# unit test.

+### Running the tests in the browser
+Alternatively the unit tests can be run in a browser by opening SpecsRunner.html in a browser.